 You can restore a configuration of the router stored into a file using the Restore Configuration form.
 Click on Browse button to navigate to the directory containing the configuration file you wish to load to the router.
+If the configuration was stored into an encrypted file, the decryption password must be set to decrypt the file successfully.
 To start the restoration process click on Apply button.

-Figure 83: Restore Configuration
+Figure 85: Restore Configuration